 The Industry of Lies During the Cold War and Today

-Comparison of the method and context of disinformation campaigns Infektion and Plandemic.
+Comparison of the method and context of disinformation campaigns Operation Infektion and Plandemic.

-The term fake news has become a so-called buzzword over the last four years.
-Political and military deception today has many derivatives and forms (disinformation campaigns, cyber propaganda, cognitive hacking), which we summarize as the term information warfare.
-It is part of a growing security problem: manipulation of public opinion designed to influence the real world and its geopolitical coordinates.
+The term fake news has become buzzword over the last four years.
+Political and military deception today has many derivatives and forms (disinformation campaigns, cyber propaganda, cognitive hacking, memetic warfare), we call it together information warfare.
+It is part of a growing security problem: manipulation of public perception designed to influence the real world and its geopolitical coordinates.

 The state of cyber vulnerability came first.
-Many entities at the forefront of information technology development have ceased to be dependent on laws, starting with antitrust law and ending with citizenship privileges.
+Many top notch entities at the forefront of information technology development have ceased to be dependent on laws, starting with antitrust law and ending with citizenship privileges.
 Neither cyber nomads nor multinational companies often need these outdated rules or ties.
-Many of them use the insufficient IT literacy of our institutions and individuals.
+Many of them misuse the insufficient IT literacy of our institutions and individuals.
 They trade in data markets outside the reach of states and their legislation.
-They take anything they need or want through legal commerce or hacker attacks.
+They take anything they need or want through legal commerce or extra-legal business exchange or hacker attacks.

 The third surprise in a row was the unexpected synergy of cutting-edge marketing practices and information operations based on behavioral psychology.
-Their cooperation resulted in a destructive, only seemingly non-lethal way of fighting, for which we use the name information warfare.
+Their cooperation resulted in a destructive, only seemingly non-lethal way of fighting.

 I would also like to narrow the focus to one particular set of disinformation operations of Soviet origin during the Cold War and compare it with one particular current set of disinformation using modern technological dissemination capabilities.
 Both cases compared have a common basic narrative, which is the alleged origin of a dangerous infection.
 According to the creators of the disinformation content, in both cases, it was an “leak from American military laboratories”.
 In the first case, it was the HIV virus, in the second the new coronavirus.
 The first operation went in history as Operation Infektion (it was named by the creators themselves), the second (current) is still waiting to be named, as far as we know.
 Part of it has the name Plandemic.